The Ultimate Guide to One Line Drawing & 129 Ideas For It

 2. Add shadows.
 Shadows are a great way to make your One line drawings feel more realistic.
 Look at the object you’re drawing and observe where the light is coming from.
 Then, draw shadows in the appropriate places to give the object more depth.

-C. One line drawing in color.
-Who says One line drawings have to be limited to black and white?
+Who says single line drawings have to be limited to black and white?
 Here are some ways you can use color to make your One line drawings even more vibrant and eye-catching:

 2. Watercolors and other media.
 If you’re feeling adventurous, you could try using watercolors or other media to add color to your One line drawings.
-Just remember to use a high-quality paper that can handle the moisture.
+Just remember to use high-quality paper that can handle the moisture.

 One line drawing Inspirations